Soccer Drills

 Y-Pass Combination

-Three cones forming a Y. Player A passes to player B (the joint of the Y), B turns and plays into player C at the top.
-Then reverse direction.
-Builds the give-and-go and forces the player at the joint to open their body to receive.
-Cue: B should turn into space, not into pressure.
+Three cones forming a Y. Player A passes to player B (the joint of the Y), B turns and plays into player C at the top, then reverse direction.
+Forces the player at the joint to open their body to receive.

 One-Touch Gauntlet

 Five cones in a line, 5 yards apart.
-Two players, one on each side of the line, working from cone to cone.
-One-touch passing only.
-Must hit between specific cones to count.
+Two players, one on each side of the line, working from cone to cone with one-touch passing only, hitting between specific cones to count.
 The hardest passing drill in this list.
-Run as a 60-second clock and count successful passes.
 Best for high school and above.

 Shooting Drills